cloudnativetrainings/trainings/kkp_fundamentals/08-deploy-master-cluster-mla/README.md

-# Deploy Monitoring / Logging / Alerting Stack on Master/Seed Cluster
+# Monitoring, Logging & Alerting (MLA) Stack setup on Master/Seed Cluster

 At this step, you will install set of Helm charts to enable MLA stack on the combined Master / Seed cluster.